 Apart from China, many of the fastest growing economies in the world, such as Mexico and South America, use Spanish as their official language.
 Not to mention, it’s the second official language in the United States, with over 45 million people who know how to speak Spanish as their first or second language.

 In terms of global purchasing power, the combined GDP of Spanish-speaking countries total to over $6 trillion, with Mexico and Spain alone totalling $1.68 trillion and $1.43 trillion respectively.
 The economic power of these countries will only continue to increase by second, and it’s why global corporations like PepsiCo are investing over $5 billion into Mexico alone.

 Knowing Spanish is quickly becoming a standard for many corporations doing business with Spanish-speaking countries, not just a “nice-to-have” skill.
-As the world continues to become more globalized, there’s no question that Spanish will become as mandatory as knowing how to use Microsoft Word.
+As the world continues to become more globalized, there’s no question that Spanish will become one of the most useful languages to learn.

 c.
 Opens the door to more languages (very transferable)

 The last and main advantage of learning how to speak Spanish, is that it’s incredibly transferable to other languages.
 This is great news for polyglots who have desires to learn not just Spanish, but French, Italian, German, Portuguese, or other languages originating from the latin root.

 A study mapping the flow of information online found that the languages that reach the most linguistically diverse readership tend to be the ones most connected by multilingual speakers.
 In order, they were English, Spanish, French, and German (notice how Mandarin is not on this list).